sharetribe/flex-docs/src/docs/operator-guides/concepts/index.md

 marketplace.
 You may add your own test Stripe account to the development environment and configure changes you will later deploy to your live site.
 One example of how to use the development environment would be to create your content.
-You may modifying microcopy or create a new static page, for instance, which you can deploy to your Production environment and live site when ready.
+You may modifying microcopy or create a new content page, for instance, which you can deploy to your Production environment and live site when ready.